Urologic Cancer Services

 Our urologists are known around the world for their leadership in minimally invasive surgery.
 This type of procedure is especially important in prostate cancer treatment to minimize the risks of incontinence and sexual dysfunction.

 We are renowned for our pioneering experience in robot-assisted, minimally invasive prostate cancer surgery using the da Vinci® Surgical System, which speeds recovery time and reduces patient discomfort.
-We have performed thousands of robot-assisted prostatectomies at UC Irvine Medical Center.
+We have performed thousands of robot-assisted prostatectomies at UCI Medical Center.

 - RapidArc® radiation therapy